top of page

 andrewrobinsonart

-Stadium Artwork
+Stadium & Urban Cityscape Artwork

 I’ve experimented with numerous papers and my personal favourite for stadium artworks is Saunders Waterford (Hot Pressed) 300g/ m² - 140lb.
 This paper is available in a “High White” (bright white) variant, but I prefer the standard white paper and use it in 16” x 12” block form.